Director's Spotlight

 A Deep Dive into the 1925 Vision of Frank Tuttle

 To understand the modern evolution of United States film, one must first look at Lovers in Quarantine and the meticulous attention to detail that Frank Tuttle applied to every frame.
-Reflecting the political and social shifts of the 1925s, it showcases the power of Romance as a tool for social commentary.
+Reflecting the political and social shifts of the 1925s, it showcases the power of Comedy as a tool for social commentary.

 In Lovers in Quarantine, Frank Tuttle pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 The visual language of Lovers in Quarantine is defined by its use of shadows and framing, a hallmark of Frank Tuttle's style.
-By utilizing a 1925-era palette, the film creates an immersive experience that perfectly complements its Romance themes.
+By utilizing a 1925-era palette, the film creates an immersive experience that perfectly complements its Comedy themes.

 | Cinematography | Handheld |